EhirimChiedozie/MultipleDownloads/README.md

-These project shows how we can download multiple pages from the internet in justt a few lines of python code
+These project shows how we can download multiple pages from the internet in just a few lines of python code